ER doctor in New York details dire supply shortages from the front lines of the coronavirus fight - KESQ

 New York City is now the epicenter of the US coronavirus outbreak.
 Central Park and the city’s harbor have become makeshift hospitals, and nearly 1,200 employees of the police force have tested positive.
 City officials applied to the federal government for a second disaster relief morgue, one official said.

-Statewide, 75,795 people had tested positive for Covid-19 through midday Tuesday, accounting for more than 40% of all US cases.
+Statewide, 75,795 people had tested positive for Covid-19 through Wednesday morning, accounting for more than 40% of all US cases.

 Health care workers on the front lines, including thousands of New York’s nurses, are especially vulnerable to infection.